Back to Blog Home

 Behind the scenes, this took many iterations to figure out, especially to validate that it would work with different bundlers.

 In the future, we want to introduce more flags so that optional code can be tree shaken out by users if not needed.
 Have any suggestions?
-We recommend joining our Discord, we have a channel for JavaScript.
+We recommend visiting our JavaScript debugging hub or joining our Discord, we have a channel for JavaScript.
 Or you could open an issue in the JavaScript SDK GitHub repo.

 Results